informigados/Rapid-Touch/README.md

 Explore Rapid Touch and contribute to its development on GitHub.

 Join us in shaping the future of WordPress themes by contributing to Rapid Touch today!

+Note: Once we have a stable and improved theme, we plan to upload it for free use in the WordPress.org theme database.
+All contributors will have their names listed as contributors or collaborators.